 Our driver, Pong, took us to Wat Chalong, a Buddhist temple complex made up of several temples, each one dedicated to a specific entity.
 The main temple was three stories tall with a very high steeple; very ornate with lots of gold leafing.
 The bottom floor was filled with life sized golden Buddhas; I don’t know what was on the second and third floors as I did not go inside.
 You have to remove your shoes before entering any temple and since I forgot my socks, there was no way I was going anywhere barefooted.
 Michael took off his shoes, and I did have some antiseptic wipes for him to use.

+Our next stop took us to the elephant farm.
+Lenny wanted to ride them, so we all agreed to go.
 When we got there, it was so blasted hot and humid, and we all decided we did not want to ride for 30 minutes for $35 each.
 Would have been a cool thing to do, but we were wilting and our journey had just started.

+Other points of interest that we visited were Phromthep Cape, which is located at the southern tip of Phuket Island and offers a magnificent view of the Andaman Sea, and Patong Beach, the famous resort area.
+The road to Patong Beach was hilly, steep and curvy and the drivers are crazy.
+It was pouring down rain.
 The people riding motor scooters would dart in and out, ride on the wrong side of the road, and were like gnats.
 There were also scooters with side baskets attached and they rode crazy, too.
 It looked to be like a one lane road (in each direction) but they managed to squeeze 2 ½ lanes out of it (in each direction).
 It was pretty scary, but Pong was a good driver.
 Also, thank goodness for the air conditioned van we were in.

 Our main objective in going to Patong Beach was to find a USB cable for my phone (which I will remind you that Michael forgot to bring).
 Pong took us to a mall – I have never seen anything like it.
 It was three or four stories and it went in weird directions with moving sidewalks instead of escalators.
 One minute you are in a grocery section, the next in a clothes shop.
 There were no walls, so you couldn’t tell where one store started and another ended.
 There was one store that specialized in facials and partial massages for 60 minutes for $10.
 Unfortunately, we didn’t have the time, and we were, after all, on a mission.
 We finally found the mobile phone section and there were at least eight phone vendors in one spot.
 On the fourth try, we finally found the cable for $18.
 We then had to make our way back to where Pong dropped us off and I will admit, for the first time in my life, I got lost in a mall.
 It took us several attempts to find our way back, but we finally did.